undecaf/typo3-dev/README.md

 ### Database credentials

 The database name, the database username and the password are all set to `t3`.
-It is up to you to improve security here...
+And yes, security could be improved here...

 ### TYPO3 runtime configuration